 The hands are one area of the body that most often give away your age.
 While many people go to a lot of effort to minimize or slow down the signs of aging on their faces, they often forget about the hands.
 As you get older, you lose volume from the hands so that bones, veins and tendons become more visible.
 Your skin also changes and becomes thinner, so that wrinkles appear.

 Fat transfer to the hands can help smooth out wrinkles and will make veins, bones and tendons less visible.
-Since your fat cells also contain stem cells, fat grafting can help the skin and tissue in the hands regenerate and take on a more youthful look, as well as add volume to the area.
+Since your fat cells also contain growth factors, fat grafting can help the skin and tissue in the hands regenerate and take on a more youthful look, as well as add volume to the area.

 Since it’s likely that your body will reabsorb some of the transferred fat, your surgeon will often over inject the hands.
 That means that your hands might look puffy or overfilled at first, but the swelling should go down within a few days.
 The results from fat grafting to the hands are usually long lasting, if not permanent.
 As your hands continue to age, you might need a touch-up treatment to keep them looking youthful.